OpenChartProject/OpenChart/README.md

 All code and non-branding related assets are protected under the GNU GPLv3 license.
 See the [LICENSE](LICENSE) for more information.

 Branding images are protected under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-This applies to any artifacts locating in the [branding/](branding) folder.
+This applies to any artifacts located in the [branding/](branding) folder.
 See the [README](branding/README.md) for more information.